-- As financial institutions continue to spend on technology, we believe a growing proportion of that spending will shift to cloud-based solutions. - · In addition to the opportunity that exists with traditional financial institutions, we believe that we also have a significant opportunity with Internet services companies providing innovative financial solutions. - · Open platforms and application-level developer ecosystems are driving innovation forward.
-New technology platforms are leveraging big data.
+- · As financial institutions continue to spend on technology, we believe a growing proportion of that spending will shift to cloud-based solutions. - · In addition to the opportunity that exists with traditional financial institutions, we believe that we also have a significant opportunity with Internet services companies providing innovative financial solutions.